Jlong89/icampusfood/README.md

 Implementation Description
 ==========================

 This repo shows the source for the backend of the application, which provide RESTful API web services for the mobile client.
+You can take a look at the RESTful API here: http://usccampusfood.elasticbeanstalk.com/restapi.mvc.
+Unfortunately, the DB is down at the time...
 The following backend technologies were used:
 ```
 Server technology: Java
 Server: Tomcat 7